Disentangling homophily, community structure and triadic closure in networks: Stochastic block model with triadic closure (SBM/TC)

 \subsection{Iterated triadic closures}

 Triadic closures increase the number of edges in the network, and in this way can introduce opportunities for new triadic closures, involving both older and newer edges.
-This leads naturally to a dynamical model, where generations of triadic closures are progressively introduced to the network.
-We can incorporate this in our model via ``layers'' of ego graphs $\g^{(l)}$ representing edges introduced in generation $l\in [1,\dots,L]$.
+This leads naturally to a dynamical model, where generations of triadic closures are progressively introduced to the network.\footnote{One may wonder if such a dynamical process would also make sense for the homophily part of the model, represented by the SBM.
+However, since homophily implies a conditional independence of the placement of the edges, it does not matter the order with which edges are added to the network, only their final placement.} We can incorporate this in our model via ``layers'' of ego graphs $\g^{(l)}$ representing edges introduced in generation $l\in [1,\dots,L]$.
 For our formulation, it will be useful to define the cumulative network at generation $l$, defined recursively by

-with boundary conditions $\A^{(0)}=\A$, and $\g^{(0)}(u)$ being empty graphs for all $u$, and we will denote the final generation as $\A^{(L)}=\G$.
+with boundary conditions $\A^{(0)}=\A$ (henceforth $\A$ refers solely to the seminal network, whereas e.g. $\A^{(1)}$ is the resulting network considering the first iteration of triadic closures, and $\{\A^{(l)}\}$ refers to the set of all generations, including the seminal network), and $\g^{(0)}(u)$ being empty graphs for all $u$, and we will denote the final generation as $\A^{(L)}=\G$.
 The formation of new triadic closure layers is done according to the probability

 where an open triad $(i,u,j)$ at generation $l$ is denoted by

 so that $m_{ij}(u) \in \{0, 1\}$, where